AdolfoAyuso/Thesis/README.md

 # Thesis
-Programs developed as part as my Master's Thesis
+Programs developed as part of my Master's Thesis